How to Open a Slot Machine Business in Illinois

 Signage

-This is one of the matters covered by legal requirement.
-Signs displaying the age requirement must be visible.
+This is one of the matters covered by legal requirements.
+Signs displaying the age requirement for gambling must be visible.

 Electricity